-Competition law in Portugal is ruled mainly by the Competition Act (approved by Law 19/2012, of 8 May) and is enforced by the Autoridade da Concorrência (the Portuguese Competition Authority - PCA).
+Competition law in Portugal is mainly ruled by the Competition Act (approved by Law 19/2012, of 8 May) and is enforced by the Autoridade da Concorrência (the Portuguese Competition Authority - PCA).

-The PCA was created in 2003 as an independent administrative authority, enjoying substantial autonomy from the Government and other state bodies.
-In 2014, new Statutes of the PCA (Decree-Law 125/2014, of 18 August) were approved.
+The PCA was created in 2003 as an independent administrative authority, enjoying substantial autonomy vis-à-vis the government and other state bodies, as well as a certain level of financial autonomy.
+In 2014, new Statutes of the PCA were approved.
 The PCA's powers over competition span all sectors of the economy, including those subject to sectoral regulation.

-The Competition Act applies to concentrations that occur in Portuguese territory or that may have an effect on it.
+The Competition Act applies to concentrations that occur in Portuguese territory or that may have an effect in it.
 Concentrations in markets subject to sector-specific regulation may involve additional assessment by the relevant regulatory authorities.